The Bit Players

 The business reorganized as Watrous, Shipman & Company when Levi Southworth left the firm in April 1858.
 His was not an amicable departure.
 Southworth left his partners with an uncollectable promissory note for $5,193.12—a substantial sum at the time.
 The matter went to the Portage County Ohio Court of Common Pleas.
 Its disposition remains unknown.(4) Watrous, Shipman & Company continued doing business in Augerberg, making bits, ship augers, and draw knives until the second year of the United States Civil War when the principals dissolved the business.

-In 1866, after the seccession of the hostilities, the Watrous brothers and Shipman relocated to Elmira, New York, where Milton V. Nobles had just organized a business for the manufacture of bit braces and specialty carpenter's tools.
+In 1866, after the secession of the hostilities, the Watrous brothers and Shipman relocated to Elmira, New York, where Milton V. Nobles had just organized a business for the manufacture of bit braces and specialty carpenter's tools.
 Shipman soon became superintendent of the plant, R. N. Watrous spearheaded the auger operation, and Justin Watrous worked in the finishing department.
 In addition to tools bearing its own name, the Nobles Manufacturing Company factory turned out augers, bits, and draw knives branded Watrous & Co.
 Its Watrous ship augers sold especially well, garnering a worldwide reputation.

 Milton V. Nobles sold his interest in his company in April 1871, and a new group of investors reorganized the business as the Elmira Nobles Manufacturing Company.
 Richard N. Watrous stayed on at the factory, and four months later patented an improved die for forming the lips of auger bits.(5) His idea was sound and incorporated into the production of bits manufactured by the company.(6)

 R. N. Watrous was still at his job in 1877 when the buildings and machinery were sold at auction.
 Soloman L. Gillet and Robert T. Turner either bought the operation, or rented the plant and equipment from someone who did, and formed Gillet & Co.
-The Gillet operation continued making Watrous-branded augers, drawknives, and bits until January 1886 when they rented the factory to C. E Jennings and Company.
+The Gillet operation continued making Watrous-branded augers, drawknives, and bits until January 1886 when they rented the factory to C. E. Jennings and Company.
 Though a now-retired R. N. Watrous passed away the following September, C. E. Jennings & Company kept the Watrous brand alive.
 When fire destroyed the Elmira factory the following year, production of Watrous brand tools moved to Meriden, Connecticut.(7) Early on, C. E. Jennings' publicity portrayed the company as an independent entity.
 Jennings began treating its acquisition as a brand in the early 20th century, marking the bits with the word Watrous in quotation marks.

 c. e. jennings watrous bit stamp